Principal Investigators

 Director and Principal Investigator

 Dr. Lemery-Chalfant has been a professor of psychology at Arizona State University for over 20 years.
 She obtained her bachelor’s degree from the University of Oregon’s Clark Honors College in 1994, and obtained her Ph.D. in psychology at the University of Wisconsin-Madison in 1999.
 Her research focuses on how genes and environments work together to influence child and adolescent development, and she has published over 100 scientific articles on this topic.
 Dr. Lemery-Chalfant launched the Arizona Twin Project in 2008 in order to understand how families can best support their children’s physical and social-emotional development.
+The Arizona Twin Project has since then expanded to the Southwest Twin Panel in 2024, to include families of twins from New Mexico into the study.

 Leah Doane, Ph.D.